Background

 The

-film advance motor is controled from the paper flex circuit although it
+motor is controled from the paper flex circuit although it

-has a direct ground connection to the battery terminal (black/yel
+has a direct ground connection to the battery terminal

 Shutter Control

-The exposure knob has a hollow shaft that allows light to fall on a
+The exposure knob has a hollow shaft that allows light to

-exposure knob is turned it rotates a filter that has different segments
+circuit.
+When the exposure knob is turned it rotates a

-that are graduated in transmission thus allowing in different amounts
+transmission thus allowing in different amounts of

 There's a coil to trip the shutter.

-The flex circuit has two 14 pin DIPs and one 16 pin DIP, a diode and a
+The flex circuit has two 14 pin DIPs and one 16 pin DIP, a

-shutter is composed of three thin metal plates that slide on plastic
+TO-92photo sensor.
+The shutter is composed of three thin

-location pins.
-There's a shutter position where instead of being
+shutter position where instead of being completly closed a

-something to do with very bright light like a small f stop.
+with very bright light like a small f stop.

 Optics PCB